davy7125/polyphone/en/manual/soundfont-editor/editing-pages/sample-editor.md

 In addition, the sample size in samples (number of values) and seconds is shown.

-A button automatically edits the start and end of the loop so that the loop is the entire sample.
+A button edits the start and end of the loop so that the loop is the entire sample.
-Another button automatically edits the root key and the correction so that they match with the evaluation of the [frequency](#doc_freq).
+Another button edits the root key and the correction so that they match with the evaluation of the [frequency](#doc_freq).

 Any change on a stereo sample may be applied on the linked sample if the option :guilabel:`Stereo editing` is ticked in the [preferences](manual/settings.md#doc_general).
 Via a multiple selection in the [tree](manual/soundfont-editor/tree.md), several samples may be edited simultaneously.